AdamStuckert/Gen711/Lab/Lab3_seq_alignment.md

 #### BLASTing

-Now we can built the database blast will use for searching using the command `makeblastdb`.
+Now we can build the database blast will use for searching using the command `makeblastdb`.
 Notice the flags just like we've been using with `grep` and other programs.
 In this case, they are pretty informative, but that isn't always true.
 `-in` is where you should put the input file - this is the file you made in question 3, above.
 Make sure you type in whatever you named your final file in that step.
 `-out` is what you want your output files to be called.
 There will be a few of them, so no need to give them a file extension.